nucleartide/Breadforge/.github/pull_request_template.md

 ## Quality Assurance

-> Take some screenshots as confirmation of quality assurance.
+> Take some screenshots or screen recordings to show off your game, and also as quality assurance.

 ...